Cycling to Raise Money: Training & Fundraising Tips

 A tiered sponsorship package makes it easy for businesses of all sizes to get involved.
 Think of it like a menu of options.
 You can create different levels, like Bronze, Silver, and Gold, each with its own price point and set of benefits.
 For a smaller contribution, a business might get its logo on your fundraising page.
 For a larger one, they could be featured on event t-shirts, banners at the finish line, or get a shout-out on social media.
 This structure gives potential sponsors clear choices and shows them exactly how their contribution will be recognized.
 It makes the ask professional, organized, and much easier for a business to say “yes” to.

-Create a “Sponsor a Mile” Program
+Launch a “Sponsor a Mile” Program

 The “Sponsor a Mile” model is a fantastic way to make supporting your ride feel personal and tangible.
 Instead of asking for a general donation, you’re inviting someone to own a piece of the journey.
 You can set a specific donation amount for each mile of your route.
 This approach is great for individuals, families, or small businesses who want to contribute in a meaningful way.
 You can even dedicate sponsored miles in honor of someone.
 After the ride, be sure to follow up with a photo from their mile and a heartfelt thank you to show them the direct impact of their support.
 It’s a simple idea that creates a powerful connection.